rarycoringa/rarycoringa/README.md

 - 🙋🏽‍♂️ Hi!
 My name is Rary Gonçalves!
 - 💼 I'm working as Software Developer at SINFO/UFRN
 - ♾️ I'm an DevOps enthusiast and I'm learning about CI/CD
-- 🐋 I'm also learning about Docker and Kubernets
+- 🐋 I'm also learning about Docker and Kubernetes
 - 🖥️ I'm Technician of Computer by IFRN
 - 🎓 I'm also studying the Bachelor of Science and Technology at UFRN